Devin Salters shares his testimony.

 2. We must use wisdom.

 We should follow the advice of our doctors and medical professionals and protect ourselves and others to help prevent the spread of infectious diseases.
-Wash your hands often and use hand sanitizer.
+Wear a facemask, wash your hands often and use hand sanitizer.
 If you don't feel well or have the symptoms of a cold or fever see your physician, get treated and stay at home until you recover.
+When the vaccination becomes available, contact your physician and don't be afraid to take it.
+God wants you to be well and strong!

 3. We must be moved with compassion.